 Yes!
 We're a year round ministry.
 You can be confident we will continue to nurture the relationships that are built during your week of service.
+We know our people - and our people know us!
 We will strive to connect any new believers with a Gospel-centered church and meet needs through the year.

 What are the two location choices?